KINGSMIZZ/KINGSMIZZ/README.md

 - 👋 Hi, I’m @KINGSMIZZ
 - 👀 I’m interested in ...
 Learing the different coding languages
-- 🌱 I’m currently learning ...
-Full Stack: HTML,CSS, & JS
+- 🌱 I’m currently learning ...HTB
 - 💞️ I’m looking to collaborate on ...
 Anything for me to learn new skills.
 - 📫 How to reach me ...
 Here on GitHub @KINGSMIZZ